LeviOP/tree-sitter-cfg/README.md

 # tree-sitter-cfg

 GoldSrc `.cfg` grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter/).
 This grammar and its highlights are mod-agnostic, and only attempt to replicate the way that GoldSrc tokenizes console commands.

 While this grammar is designed to accurately parse GoldSrc configs, it will work fine for basic Source configs.
-It will start to break down if you try to parse more abstract things, like quoted tokens without any white space (`echo"test"` vs `"echo"test`).
+Its usage for Source configs will start to break down if you try to parse more abstract things like quoted tokens without any white space (`echo"test"` and `"echo"test` are parsed very differently in Source and GoldSrc).

 ## Known issues